apriltuesday/eva-opentargets/clinvar-variant-types/README.md

-# ClinVar data model and variant types
+# ClinVar data model and attribute value distributions

 The script in this directory parses ClinVar XML types and calculates statistics on all possible ways the variants can be represented.
 The results are described below.